Search

 Key Information

-Building on Barnardo’s experience of supporting Ukrainian refugees and the guidance in the Good Practice Toolkit 3 – Tools to Support Social Integration (Scottish Refugee Council), our activities and interventions will focus on using language to:
+Building on Barnardo’s experience of supporting Ukrainian refugees and good practice guidance by Scottish Refugee Council, our language activities and interventions focussed on:

-• Make social connections – providing opportunities for participants to develop their language skills in social situations that will also improve their integration in their local communities
+• Making social connections – opportunities for participants to develop their language skills in social situations that also improved their integration in their local communities

-• Improve and enhance employability skills – building CV’s; completing application forms and preparing for interviews.
-Where appropriate we will liaise with Barnardo’s Employment, Training & Skills Team
+• Improved and enhanced employability skills – building CV’s; completing application forms and preparing for interviews.

-• Support their children – developing language skills to support children and young people to integrate into nursery/school provision and complete homework tasks
+• Supporting participants’ children – developing language skills to support children and young people to integrate into nursery/school provision and complete homework tasks

 Key Information